Winchester

 Dining in Winchester is a delight, with everything from cozy tearooms to fine dining.
 Local pubs serve hearty British fare, perfect after a day of sightseeing.
 As you plan your trip from London, be sure to make room in your itinerary to sample the local food scene—it’s an essential part of the experience.

-WINCHESTER 2 DAY ITINERARY
+2 DAY WINCHESTER TRAVEL ITINERARY

 DAY 1